afroditeapp/afrodite-server-tools/README.md

-# app-server-tools
+# afrodite-server-tools
-Scripts which will be downloaded when new app VPS instance is created
+Scripts which will be downloaded when new afrodite VPS instance is created

 ## Building on MacOS